2014 Salvadoran presidential election: Farabundo Martí National Liberation Front

-ARENA
+Nationalist Republican Alliance

 Quijano has primarily focused on reforming the economy for higher employment and stronger economic growth.
 He proposes to encourage the financing of small businesses and to help them make stronger returns.
 He wants legal reforms in the labor market to provide more mobility and flexibility for youth.
 Also, he has promoted laws for equal pay for women.
 He desires to see the government invest through public-private partnerships in building ports, airports, irrigation systems, railways, and highways to encourage intranational and international.
 He has proposed reforming the Ministry of Agriculture to provide more funding to farmers, help establish new farming technologies, facilitating the marketing of their products on the global market, and create a "true agro-export industry.

-UNITY
+Unity Movement

-On 14 October, UNITY presidential candidate Antonio Saca selected former ARENA politician Francisco “Pancho” Laínez, who defected from ARENA in March.
-He served as Minister of Foreign Relations under President Saca.
+On 14 October, Saca selected former ARENA politician Francisco Laínez, who defected from ARENA in March.
+He served as Minister of Foreign Relations during Saca's presidency.
 Saca praised Laínez's record in foreign political and economic relations.

-Saca announced that as president he would intend to cut "red tape" for international investment through cutting cumbersome paperwork.
+Saca announced that as president, he would intend to cut "red tape" for international investment through cutting cumbersome paperwork.
 He has stated that his policies will create employment for young people in the private sector.
 He has proposed continuing social investments in healthcare begun under the FMLN, such as the Centros Ciudad Mujer.
 He states his administration will support Salvadorans abroad and will fight for immigration reform in the United States.
 Part of his platform includes developing a Vice Ministry of Livestock within the Ministry of Agriculture, aiming to support the dairy and livestock industries.
 He has promoted a program called "Semilla Mejorada," or "Improved Seed", which would decrease regulations regarding pesticides, insecticides, and would finance the introduction of newer agricultural equipment.
 Also, he had discussed founding a "land bank" to provide credit to farmers.
 Despite his efforts to go back to power, on 2 February the candidate came third with only 11.4% of the votes and was not able to continue the presidential race on the second round.

 Debates

-On 12 January, Quijano, Sánchez Cerén, Saca, Óscar Lemus of the Salvadoran Patriot Fraternity and René Rodriguez Hurtado of the Salvadoran Progressive Party had their first debate ahead of the presidential election.
+On 12 January, Quijano, Sánchez Cerén, Saca, Óscar Lemus of the Salvadoran Patriotic Fraternity (FPS), and René Rodríguez Hurtado of the Salvadoran Progressive Party (PPS) had their first debate ahead of the presidential election.
 The debate was moderated by Mexican journalist Armando Guzmán of Univision.
 Observers were critical of the debate.
 Roberto Rubio of El Salvador’s National Foundation for Development said: “It wasn’t really a debate.
 In a debate, there’s confrontation between ideas, and argument against argument."
 President Mauricio Funes even described the debate as "more of the same."